1. If you are affected by flood and hold an eligible policy with us, please click here to submit your claim.

 • Great MediCare Rider 2

-2. I’m 60 years old.
-How could I benefit from the recent announcement on interim measures by Bank Negara Malaysia?
+2. I'm 60 years old.
+How could I benefit from the interim measures?

 3. I am aged 60 years next birthday.
 How do I know if I have the Minimum Option Plan?